vadosnaprimer/pspkvm/trunk/Readme.txt

 You can also refer to the original website from here: https://phoneme.dev.java.net/

-The goal of pspkvm is porting phoneMEFeature to Sony PSP game console.
-If you're seeking for phoneMEAdvanced porting on PSP, please take a look at the other project here: https://sourceforge.net/projects/pspme
+The goal of the pspkvm project is to port the phoneMEFeature project to the Sony PSP game console.
+If you're seeking a honeMEAdvanced port for the PSP, please take a look at the project here: https://sourceforge.net/projects/pspme

 --------------------------------
 Features